About me

-My work is to support clarity and understanding in complex situations — whether the challenge involves family relationships, intimate partnerships, significant life transitions, or organisational dynamics.
+I support individuals, families, and leaders in navigating complexity, difficult relationships, and meaningful change — whether the challenge involves family relationships, intimate partnerships, significant life transitions, radical innovation, or organisational dynamics.
+I provide family therapy, training and leadership advisory in English and in Estonian.

-I am a family therapist in training, working within the framework of systemic family therapy.
+I am a family therapist in training, as a therapist I work within the framework of systemic family therapy.
 My focus lies in understanding relational patterns, creating space for safe and meaningful dialogue, and restoring the capacity for cooperation.
-Rather than offering quick solutions, I aim to help create a space where people can genuinely hear and understand one another, enabling lasting and meaningful change.
-I work with international clients and provide therapy in English.
+I aim to help create a space where people can genuinely hear and understand one another, enabling lasting and meaningful change.

 I believe that the resources needed for resolving difficulties already exist within individuals, couples, families, and organisations.
 My role is to help bring these resources into awareness and support their most effective use.